 – “As I have already said, that is unacceptable.
 We will never agree to it.
 It would mean breaking up our country.”

-Her entire speech was filled with statements like these from start to finish.
+Her entire speech was filled with statements like these.
 If I shared them all I would essentially be transcribing it.

 2. A message is pointless if you don’t mean it